feathersjs/docs/guides/basics/generator.md

 ![feathers generate app prompts](./assets/generate-app.png)

 > __Important:__ If you are following this guide for the first time we recommend to not change any of those settings other than the TypeScript/JavaScript selection.
-Otherwise you might run into things that are not covered here which are easier to figure out when you've done it once before.
+Otherwise you might run into things that are not covered here.

 ## The generated files